 In the event of cancellation/withdrawal, program fee charges will be adjusted per the table below.
-The student is responsible for charges billed to his/her account whether paid or unpaid at the time of cancellation/withdrawal.
+The student is responsible for charges to his/her account whether paid or unpaid at the time of cancellation/withdrawal.
 The official start date is the date the student group is required to arrive on-site at the program location or, in the case of programs that require participation on campus prior to travel to the program location abroad, the date required participation is scheduled to begin.

-If cancellation or withdrawal is received: \$500 Deposit Program fee balance Tuition Room Board within 45 days of the official start date no refund issued 50% refund 100% refund 100% refund 100% refund within 30 days of the official start date no refund issued no refund issued 100% refund 100% refund 100% refund on or after the official start date no refund issued no refund issued no refund issued no refund issued no refund issued fee less \$500 deposit charged for fall and spring semesters only
+If cancellation or withdrawal is received: \$500 Deposit Program fee Tuition Room Board more than 45 days of the official start date no refund issued 100% refund 100% refund 100% refund 100% refund within 45 days of the official start date no refund issued 50% refund 100% refund 100% refund 100% refund within 30 days of the official start date no refund issued no refund issued 100% refund 100% refund 100% refund on or after the official start date no refund issued charged for fall and spring semesters only